-$$(1-\xi_s) H_g \left((1-\xi_s) g_s \right)$$
+$$(1 - \xi_s) H_g ((1 - \xi_s) g_s)$$

-Second, we have an effect comes from the distribution of the rents from corruption $g_s \xi_s$.
+The second effect comes from the distribution of rents from corruption $g_s\xi_s$.
 If these accrue exclusively to the incumbent group, this will enhance the value of holding power - in effect, there is a blur between spending spending on transfers and on public goods since:

-$$r{s}^{I} = \beta^{I} \left(\xi^{I}, \theta \right) \left[B \left(\mathbf{t}{s}, \boldsymbol{\tau}{s} \right) + R{s} - g{s} - m{s} \right] + g{s} \xi{s}$$
+$$r_s^I = \beta^I \left(\xi^I, \theta \right) \left[B \left(\mathbf{t}s, \boldsymbol{\tau}s \right) + R_s - g_s - m_s \right] + g_s \xi_s$$ .

-With low political turnover γ , this will tend to enhance motives for building fiscal capacity as in the case of a redistributive state above but this effect will be weakened by turnover as in the case of the redistributive state.
+With low political turnover γ , corruption tends to enhance motives for building fiscal capacity, as in the case of a redistributive state above.
+But this effect is weakened by turnover, as in the case of the redistributive state.
 Moreover, even as $\theta \to 1$, a redistributive motive for building fiscal capacity remains due to extra-budget transfers accruing to incumbents through corruption.
-To the extent that corruption rents are widely held, i.e. are not distributed towards incumbent status, these motives will be weakened.
+To the extent that corruption rents are widely held, i.e., are not distributed towards incumbent status, these motives will be weakened.

 In summary, the first effect via the marginal value of public goods likely cuts the value of public funds and thus reduces the motives for investing in fiscal capacity.
-The second effect, via corruption rents, may go the other way at least when incumbents groups capture a large share of the rents from corruption.
+The second effect, via corruption rents, may go the other way - at least when incumbent groups capture a large share of the rents from corruption.

-Summary The discussion in this section ties together the taxation and spending side of the state.
-A requirement for building a state run on commoninterest grounds is that public revenues are spent on goods that are valued by a wide group of citizens.
+Summary The discussion in this section ties together the taxation and spending sides of the state.
+A requirement for building a state run on common-interest grounds is that public revenues are spent on goods valued by a wide group of citizens.
 In history, war has arguably been an important source of such common interests and provides a key motive for creating fiscal capacity.
 Our framework suggests that states which lack common interests will have fiscally weak states, all else equal.
 One way to foster such interests might be to improve project evaluation and to identify which public interventions work in practice.
-This may not only improve the use for a given budget, but it can also foster endogenous increases in fiscal capacity.
+This may not only improve the use of a given budget, but may also foster endogenous increases in fiscal capacity.
 As we have seen, combatting corruption in public spending is also linked to the motives for building an effective tax system.

-4.5 Non-Tax Revenues
+5.5 Non-Tax Revenues

-Our model framework allows for the possibility that states have non-tax revenue, called R_s in the form of aid or natural resources.
+Our model framework permit states to have non-tax revenue, called R_s , in the form of aid or natural resources.
 These incentives are made plain in the first-order conditions for fiscal capacity (8).
 The conditions show that non-tax income matters for investments in the state through changing the marginal value of tax revenue, as represented by λ_1 and λ_2 .

 Aid and development finance Anticipated period 2 aid, embodied in R_2 reduce the incentive to invest, whenever marginal spending is allocated to public goods.
 However, current non-tax income, R_1 reduces costs of investing in the short term, when marginal spending is on public goods, thus boosting the incentives to invest.
-When the transfer motive for investing in the state is dominant, we would expect aid and resources to go into transfers leading to no effect on incentives to build indigenous fiscal capacity.
-This observation shows why political institutions may matter, as we have already discussed, since these govern the likelihood that the common-interest, rather than the redistributive, motive is dominant.
+When the transfer motive for investing in the state is dominant, we would expect aid and resources to go into transfers leading to no effect on the incentives to build indigenous fiscal capacity.
+As a result, political institutions matter - in the way we have already discussed - by governing the likelihood that common-interest, rather than special-interest, motives dominate politics.